 Data discovery and classification is fast becoming the must have data security feature – and for good reason.
 Considering that businesses are creates vast amounts of unstructured data every day, it’s increasingly important to ensure that you can tell what that data is and what levels of protection need to be applied to it.

 As a result of the demand for this kind of functionality, naturally vendors have been popping up that claim to offer a solution.
 These vendors purport to be able to help you reduce the risk of expensive data breaches, increase employee involvement in data security and meet compliance requirements.
-I’m not going to call out any vendors in particular, but it’s likely that if you visit the website of most data discovery and classification (DDC) vendors, you’ll see this kind of language.
+I’m not going to call out any vendors in particular, but it’s likely that if you visit the website of most data discovery and data classification vendors, you’ll see this kind of language.

 Why Data Discovery and Classification Vendors Exist

-Now, there is a reason we at Lepide provide discovery and classification functionality as part of our overall data security solution; it’s a vital piece of the data security puzzle.
+Now, there is a reason we at Lepide provide data discovery and classification functionality as part of our overall data security solution; it’s a vital piece of the data security puzzle.

 Thanks to a wealth of research on the topic, organizations are beginning to realize that one of the biggest threats to security stems from their own employees.
 This is an important thing to know because, quite contradictory to this, the majority of security budgets seem to be spent on defending against external threats.

 Organizations really should be focussing on their data first.
 Everything revolves around the data; it’s what the hackers want access to, it’s the reason compliance mandates exist and the value it holds is increasing year on year.
 With this in mind, before you can start improving your data security, you need to know where it is – this is why DDC vendors exist.